retro1996/VistaThemePlasma/DOCUMENTATION.md

 ### Do you plan on recreating the file explorer (along with other Windows applications)?

+Only applications that will most likely get recreated with time will be the simple ones, like the Run dialog (not exactly an application but whatever), Calculator, Paint (maybe), etc

 ## List of components <a name="list-of-components"></a>